CodingGagan/markdown_test/install-and-configure/install/provider-installations/istio-rancher.md

-# Installation Kubecost with Istio (Rancher)
+# Installation nOps with Istio (Rancher)

 The following requirements are given:

 * Rancher with default monitoring
-* Use of an existing Prometheus and Grafana (Kubecost will be installed without Prometheus and Grafana)
+* Use of an existing Prometheus and Grafana (nOps will be installed without Prometheus and Grafana)
 * Istio with gateway and sidecar for deployments

 ## Activation of Istio

 1. Istio is activated by editing the namespace.
-To do this, execute the command `kubectl edit namespace kubecost` and insert the label `istio-injection: enabled`
+To do this, execute the command `kubectl edit namespace nOps` and insert the label `istio-injection: enabled`
-2. After Istio has been activated, some adjustments must be made to the deployment with `kubectl -n kubecost edit deployment kubecost-cost-analyzer` to allow communication within the namespace.
+2. After Istio has been activated, some adjustments must be made to the deployment with `kubectl -n nOps edit deployment nOps-cost-analyzer` to allow communication within the namespace.
 For example, the healtch-check is completed successfully.
 When editing the deployment, the two annotations must be added:

 ```
 annotations: